Aditya049823/Text-Editor-Project/README.md

 b)Can also choose different Fonts available.

-Save Functionality: It will enable a user to save a file wriiten on text-editor within the ide.
+Save Functionality: It will enable a user to save a file written on text-editor within the ide.

 Exit Functionality: Exits the editor upon clicking the exit button.